rohanrao619/Deep_Neural_Networks_from_Scratch/README.md

  You can also use [Google Colab](https://colab.research.google.com/) in a Web Browser without needing to install the mentioned packages.

 ### Usage
 This project is implemented as an interactive Jupyter Notebook.
-You just need to open the notebook on your local system or on [Google Colab](https://colab.research.google.com/) and execute the code cells in sequencial order.
+You just need to open the notebook on your local system or on [Google Colab](https://colab.research.google.com/) and execute the code cells in sequential order.
 The function of each code cell is properly explained with the help of comments.

 ## Tools Used
-* [NumPy](https://numpy.org/) : Used for storing and manipulating high dimentional arrays, and performing large scale mathematical computations on them.
+* [NumPy](https://numpy.org/) : Used for storing and manipulating high dimensional arrays, and performing large scale mathematical computations on them.
 * [Matplotlib](https://matplotlib.org/) : Used for plotting the Learning Curves.
-* [Google Colab](https://colab.research.google.com/) : Used as the developement environment for executing high end computations on it's backend GPUs/TPUs and for editing the Jupyter Notebook.
+* [Google Colab](https://colab.research.google.com/) : Used as the development environment for executing high-end computations on its backend GPUs/TPUs and for editing the Jupyter Notebook.

 ## Contributing
 You are welcome to contribute :